 To shed some light on the extent to which meme traders affected socially responsible investing and management, we obtain data on ESG scores for each firm in the Compustat dataset between 2015 and 2021.
 The ESG scores are taken from the MSCI ESG Score Indexes.
-This indexes measure ESG in several different ways, but we choose the most comprehensive measure-industry-adjusted total ESG score-as our outcome of interest.88 MSCI measures the ESG for each firm at different points in the year.
-Therefore, we count an ESG score to "belong" to a given year if it was assessed after June 30 of the previous calendar year or before June 30 of that year.
-For example, any ESG score assessed between June 30, 2015 and June 30, 2016 is counted as that firm's 2016 ESG score.
-We estimate a difference-in-difference regression model assessing whether ESG scores changed differently for
+This indexes measure ESG in several different ways, but we choose the most comprehensive measure-industry-adjusted total

+99 See id. at 1851.

-85 See Ricci & Sautter, supra note 3, at 51.
+97 See Ricci & Sautter, supra note 3, at 51.

-86 See Fisch, supra note 4, at 1850-51.
+98 See Fisch, supra note 5, at 1850-51.
 See also Michal Barzuza, Quinn Curtis, & David Webber, Shareholder Value(s): Index Fund ESG Activism and the New Millennial Corporate Governance, 93 S. CAL.
 L. REV. 1243, 1250 (2020) (arguing that the direct and indirect pressure from millennial investors is pushing mutual funds, who are competing for the millennial investors' investment, to become more active on ESG issues).